sfigg/commercialization-public/test/assessments/results-for-the-onoff-assessments.md

 You can use the sample goals file that is provided at %PROGRAMFILES%\\Windows Kits\\10\\Assessment and Deployment Kit\\Windows Assessment Toolkit\\SDK\\Samples\\Goals to create your own goals file.

-**Note**
+> [!NOTE]
-You cannot package a goals file with a job, but you can store it on a share for others to use.
+> You cannot package a goals file with a job, but you can store it on a share for others to use.

 ## <a href="" id="fs-metrics"></a>Metrics

 This section describes the key metrics reported by the On/Off assessments, common causes of poor results for these metrics, and common remediation for issues related to these metrics.
 This section also helps you identify the audience for which the metric is most applicable.